 Rich + Moisturizing Shaving Cream

 But the real secret ingredient in this shave cream is the aloe vera.
 Aloe is a potent anti-inflammatory that has long been used to treat everything from wounds and burns to skin infections and psoriasis, and when applied to freshly shaved legs it helps keep them razor burn-free.
-Use either freshly cut aloe or store bought 100% aloe vera gel, for best results.
+It’s also incredibly moisturizing, so it soothes post-shave skin and keeps itchy flakes at bay.

 To get the best shave possible, apply the shaving cream 5 minutes before you start shaving and let it soak in.
 It will help soften the hair follicle and nourish the skin so you don’t have as much irritation.